-25 Four benchmark estimates for 1990, 2000, 2006, and 2016 from Murray et al., 'Global Burden of Disease' are pooled in Figure 1.
-Canning, 'Progress in Health', reports a similar finding.
+24 Four benchmark estimates for 1990, 2000, 2006, and 2016 from ibid. are pooled in fig. 1.
+Canning, 'Progress in health', reports a similar finding.

-26 Murray et al., 'Global Burden of Disease'.
+25 Murray et al., 'Global Burden of Disease'.

-27 Mathers et al., 'Healthy Life Expectancy'; Salomon et al., 'Healthy Life Expectancy'; Murray et al., 'Global Burden of Disease'
+26 Mathers, Sadana, Salomon, Murray, and Lopez, 'Healthy life expectancy'; Salomon, Wang, Freeman, Vos, Flaxman, Lopez, and Murray, 'Healthy life expectancy'; Murray et al., 'Global Burden of Disease'.

-28 Murray et al., 'Global Burden of Disease', p.
+27 Murray et al., 'Global Burden of Disease', p.
 1331.

-29 The decline in age-specific disability as life expectancy at birth increases is compatible, however, with years lost to disability (YLD) rising with life expectancy because YLD tend to concentrate at the end of life (Salomon et al., 'Healthy Life Expectancy').
-So, perhaps, the view that while longevity increases, periods of ill-health can be longer, but are lived in better health and less disability, due to advances in medical technology (Manton, "Morbidity and Mortality'), qualifies Fries' morbidity compression hypothesis (Fries, 'Ageing'; Fries et al., 'Compression of Morbidity'; Lindgren, 'Rise in Life Expectancy').
-Nonetheless, Cutler et al., 'Evidence', and Chernew et al., 'Improvement', find that the reduction in disabled life expectancy runs parallel to the increase in healthy life expectancy, suggesting a compression of morbidity for the U.S. between 1990 and 2010.
-A note of historical caution is warranted as evidence for a stable association between death and ill health prior to 1990 is scant and inconclusive (Riley, 'Risk of Being Sick'; Howse, 'Increasing Life Expectancy'; Bleakley, 'Disease and Development' and 'Malaria Eradication'; Cutler et al., 'Malaria').
+28 The decline in age-specific disability as life expectancy at birth increases is compatible, however, with years lost to disability (YLD) rising with life expectancy, because YLD tend to concentrate at the end of life; Salomon et al., 'Healthy life expectancy'.
+So, perhaps the view that while longevity increases, periods of ill health can be longer, but are lived in better health and less disability, due to advances in medical technology (Manton, 'Morbidity and mortality'), qualifies Fries's morbidity compression hypothesis; Fries, 'Ageing'; Fries, Bruce, and Chakravarty, 'Compression of morbidity'; Lindgren, 'Rise in life expectancy'.
+Nonetheless, Cutler, Ghosh, and Landrum, 'Evidence', and Chernew, Cutler, Ghosh, and Landrum, 'Improvement', find that the reduction in disabled life expectancy runs parallel to the increase in healthy life expectancy, suggesting a compression of morbidity for the US between 1990 and 2010.
+A note of historical caution is warranted, as evidence for a stable association between death and ill health prior to 1990 is scant and inconclusive; Riley, 'Risk of being sick'; Howse, 'Increasing life expectancy'; Bleakley, 'Disease and development'; idem, 'Malaria eradication'; Cutler, Fung, Kremer, Singhal, and Vogl, 'Malaria'.

-30 Dasgupta, 'Well-Being', p.23, asserts, 'Equal increments are possibly of less and less ethical worth as life expectancy rises to 65 or 70 years and more.
+29 Dasgupta, 'Well-being', p.
+23, asserts that 'Equal increments are possibly of less and less ethical worth as life expectancy rises to 65 or 70 years and more.
 But we are meaning performance here.
 So it would seem that it becomes more and more commendable if, with increasing life expectancy, the index were to rise at the margin'.